Register | My Account | Contact Us | (562) 426-7049

 Understanding the Chemical Resistance of a Boron Nitride Crucible

 Boron nitride crucibles are becoming increasingly popular in various industries due to their exceptional chemical resistance.
-These crucibles, made from hexagonal boron nitride (h-BN), offer unique properties that make them suitable for demanding applications.
-Let’s delve into the chemical resistance of a boron nitride crucible and why it’s an excellent choice for many high-temperature and corrosive environments.
+These crucibles, made from hexagonal boron nitride (h-BN), offer unique properties suitable for demanding applications, ensuring the purity and quality of processes in which they are used.

 What is Boron Nitride?